 Step 4: Schedule Your Automatic Plan

-Setting Up the Plan: Use the ticker symbol of the stock or fund, specify the amount you want to invest, and decide on the frequency of your trades—whether weekly, bi-weekly, or monthly.
-The process can vary by broker, but the essentials remain the same.
+To get started, pull up the ticker symbol of your chosen stock or fund, enter the amount you want to invest, and select how often you want the trade to execute, whether that is weekly, bi-weekly, or monthly.
+The exact steps vary by platform, but the core inputs are the same across the board.